The Saint (TV series): Series overview

-Unlike its contemporary rival, The Avengers, The Saint was shot entirely on film from the beginning, whereas the first three series of the other series (broadcast between 1961 and 1964) were videotaped, with minimal location shooting.
+Unlike its contemporary rival, The Avengers, The Saint was shot entirely on film from the beginning, whereas the first three series of The Avengers (broadcast between 1961 and 1964) were videotaped, with minimal location shooting.
 All episodes of The Saint were syndicated abroad.

 The black-and-white series were first syndicated in the US by NBC affiliate stations in 1967 and 1968, and 32 of the 47 colour episodes were broadcast by NBC from 1968 to 1969, and have since played in syndication in the US for many years after.
 Most series are available on DVD in North America.
 Two two-part episodes from series 6, "Vendetta for the Saint" and "The Fiction Makers", were made into feature films and distributed to theatres in Europe, and often show up on late-night television in America.
 They are also available on DVD.

 In the UK, ITV4 has broadcast colour episodes, with Talking Pictures TV and That's TV airing the black and white episodes.
 In the US, FamilyNet and RTV have aired both the black-and-white and colour episodes.
 MeTV has also broadcast the series.
-In March 2015, the CBS-owned Decades digital cable network aired a "Series Binge" marathon of the show as part of "Countdown to Decades", a soft-launch prelude to the network's official launch in May 2015.
-The marathon featured every episode of the series aired back to back.
-The marathon began on 30 March at 5 pm Eastern Time and ended on 3 April at 11 pm.
-The broadcast network This TV has been running three or four episodes in a block on Saturday evenings since April 2018, starting at either 11:00pm or midnight (depending on the running time of the movie scheduled to air ahead of it).
-Later in October, This TV added a two-episode-per-weekday run at 7:00am, independently sequenced of the continued Saturday night airings.
-Neither includes the two-part episodes referenced in the previous paragraph.